leoEvangelista03/leoEvangelista03/README.md

 ### Hi there!
-I'm Leo, I'm 18 years old and I'm a Data Analysis Intern at Nokia ACS and CNS.
+I'm Leo, I'm 18 years old and I'm a Data Analysis Intern at Nokia ACS|CNS.

 #### Basic Info:
 - I am currently a freshman at FIAP and I’m also on a Data Science Bootcamp taught by DS Academy.